-Mr. Saeltzer teaches and lectures extensively in his field expertise.
-He is currently an assistant professor on the faculty at the University of California at Hastings College of the Law, where he teaches personal injury litigation.
-He also serves on the faculty of the National Institute of Trial Advocacy and is regularly invited to lecture for the Continuing Education of the State Bar of California on recent developments in personal injury law.
-He has been voted as one of The Best Lawyers in America by his peers, as well as a Northern California Super Lawyer.
+Mr. Saeltzer has been continuously selected as a Northern California Super Lawyer since 2010.
+Mr. Saeltzer was elected to membership in the American Board of Trial Advocates (ABOTA) in 2010.
+Since 2011 he has been voted as one of The Best Lawyers in America by his peers.
 He is also “AV” peer review rated by Martindale-Hubbell®, which is the highest such ranking for legal ability and ethics available to an individual attorney.
-In 2010 Mr. Saeltzer was elected to membership in the American Board of Trial Advocates.
 He is also an active member of the American Association for Justice, Consumer Attorneys of California and the San Francisco Trial Lawyers Association.

 Outside of the courtroom, Mr. Saeltzer can be found spending time with his wife and three children.